lsaffre/tryton-documentation/installation_configuration/migration.rst

 Migration
 =========

-The migration between tryton versions is fully suported.
+The migration between tryton versions is fully supported.
 In order to migrate an existing database to a newer version you must take the following actions:

 1. Obtain the new version of trytond and all the instaled modules.
 You can